doritoes/iploc8.com/README.md

 # Project Goals
 Here are the goals I have for this project.
 If you would like to encourage me to add additional goals or to complete these goals, I'm open to [contributions](https://account.venmo.com/u/unclenuc) to pay my Cloud bills.

+This is mean to be a step-by-step Lab exercise that you can follow along to.

 ## In Scope
 ### Completed
 - Register domain name